Eddie Durham Tribute — Live at Texas Music Museum

 Program highlights

-The evening will feature Durham originals, related repertory, and new interpretations shaped for this ensemble and guest lineup.
+The program featured Eddie Durham originals, related repertoire, contemporary Double Vision compositions, and new arrangements created for this ensemble and guest lineup.

-• “I Don’t Want to Set the World on Fire” — a featured ballad arranged for Andre Hayward
+“I Don’t Want to Set the World on Fire” — arranged by Hank Hehmsoth and featuring Andre Hayward

-• 2–3 Double Vision originals connecting Durham’s legacy to the present
+Double Vision originals by Hank Hehmsoth and John Mills connecting Durham’s legacy to contemporary jazz writing

-This project is supported in part by an Elevate Grant of Austin Arts, Culture, Music, & Entertainment.
+This project was supported in part by an Elevate Grant of Austin Arts, Culture, Music, & Entertainment.